Exgene/syntax-view/README.md

-# Source Viewer (sv)
+# Syntax View (sv)

 A command-line tool that captures code files as screenshots and combines them into a single PDF document.

 The tool uses the Carbonara API to generate beautiful syntax-highlighted screenshots of your code.

 ## Installation